-Course Code FOOD SC 1000RG Course Introduction to Food Technology I Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Regency Park Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Course Description This course provides an overview of the food processing industry at local national and international levels.
-Emphasis is at the local (South Australian) level and covers many of the key areas of responsibility of a food technologist.
-A nationally accredited short course - Hygiene for Food Handlers - is included.
-Food processing techniques, particularly techniques for analysing and preserving food and processing meat, cereals, milk, fruit and vegetables are described.
-Management operations including total quality management, plant hygiene and sanitation, occupational health, safety and welfare, HACCP, ISO, and legislation are overviewed.
-The course includes industry tours and guest lectures by industry representatives.
+Course Code FOOD SC 1000RG Course Introduction to Food Technology I Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Regency Park Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Course Description This course provides an overview of the food processing industry.
+Emphasis is given to many of the key areas of responsibility of a food technologist.
+A food handlers short course is included in the course content.
+Food processing techniques, particularly techniques for processing milk, cheese and bakery goods are described.
+Management operations including total quality management, plant hygiene and sanitation, occupational health, safety and welfare, HACCP and legislation are overviewed.
+The course may include industry tours and guest lectures by industry representatives.

 Course Coordinator: Rai Peradka

 The full timetable of all activities for this course can be accessed from Course Planner.